Moscow court orders Memorial Human Rights Center to be banned | DW | 29.12.2021

 Memorial is Russia's oldest and most prominent human rights organization, established to investigate the millions murdered under the direction of Russian dictator Josef Stalin and campaign for the rights of political prisoners and the politically oppressed.
 It was founded in the late 1980s by Nobel Peace Prize laureate Andrei Sakharov and other Soviet-era dissidents.

-Among the charges lobbed against the group, prosecutors alleged Memorial "creates a false image of the USSR as a terrorist state and denigrates the memory of World War II."
+In addition to formal charges lobbed against the group, prosecutors told the Russian Supreme Court that Memorial "creates a false image of the USSR as a terrorist state and denigrates the memory of World War II."

 The same prosecutor said Memorial's list of victims of Stalinist repressions includes "Nazi offenders with the blood of Soviet citizens on their hands."